Waste Diversion Rate

 - Ontario's Strategy for a Waste–Free Ontario: Building the Circular Economy will help communities find new ways to make sure that valuable materials that can be reused or recycled are diverted from landfills.

-- The Region of Peel has set clear long–term waste diversion targets for our community: 75% diversion by 2034.
+- The Region of Peel has set a clear long–term waste diversion targets for our community: 75% diversion by 2034.

 How is this measured?